usmqe/usmqe-setup/roles/etcd/README.md

-##ETCD

-- Requires Ansible 2.1
-- Expects CentOS/RHEL 7 hosts
+## etcd

-This role installs ETCD from package, sets up configuration file /etc/etcd/etcd.conf and starts the service.
+This role installs etcd from package and configures it for the tendrl project based on upstream tendrl documentation.

+Since the configuration of etcd for tendrl is not properly documented, this role is not complete.